brimcg/Fiat500ePort/README.md

 - Slide inside attachment down and off electrical cable
 - If not already, now is a good time to be wearing rubber insulated gloves to protect you from the wiring, and the wiring from you.
 (Safety and cleanliness)
 - Slide rubber boot down the cabling to reveal the locking clip
-  - This is a good time to inspect the cabling layout into the pins and photograph the layout to help if something goes wrong.
+  - This is a good time to inspect the cabling layout into the port and photograph the layout to help if something goes wrong.
 There are 3 longer, larger pins that are most likely power pins (L1, L2, and N) arranged in an inverted triangular configuration, and 2 shorter, smaller pins tucked to either side of the triangle that are presumably signaling pins to indicate connection.
 Logically, I presume the most critical thing is never get L1 or L2 swapped with N.  Safest option is to carefully transfer each pin to its exact location in the new port
 - Have the new locking clip within easy reach at this point
 - Use screwdriver to lift each locking tab over its catch until the locking clip is released.
   - Procede with great care from this point forward